Degree: BS, BA

 Students completing a BS degree must also take Quantitative and Statistical Methods in Psychology, and an advanced research course (Cognitive Psychology Laboratory or Social Psychology Laboratory).

 Students may participate in community-based internship experiences at settings such as Suicide Prevention Services, Sexual Assault Response Network of Central Ohio, Northwest Counseling Services, the American Red Cross, Goodwill of Columbus, COSI, the Student Wellness Center and Northwestern Mutual Financial Services.
 Students completing internships can receive credit through the Internship in Psychology course.

-Students can become involved in faculty research labs as early as their freshmen year.
+Students can become involved in faculty research labs as early as their freshman year.
 Psychology faculty and graduate students offer over 50 research opportunities for interested students.
 Each year, 600–700 students earn course credit for research experience through the Undergraduate Research in Psychology course.
 Students may present a poster of their research at the annual Psychology Research Colloquium, the Denman Research Forum, or can travel to a regional, national or international conference.
 The Psychology Department offers Conference Travel Scholarships and Summer Research Fellowships for students involved in research.

 The department’s faculty are among the top researchers in areas such as stereotyping and prejudice, stress and breast cancer recovery, language development, Alzheimer’s, and schizophrenia.